Shivanshi-Prashar/Uber-Trip-Analysis-Dashboard/README.md

     Most frequent drop-off: **Upper East Side North**
   * Longest trip covered: **144.1 miles** (Lower East Side → Crown Heights North)

----

-Let me know if you'd like a downloadable PDF version of this write-up or if you want this formatted for LinkedIn, presentation, or a resume portfolio.